- Responding in an Active Threat Situation (Lockdown)

 - Remember PASS, the four basic steps to operating a fire extinguisher:

-P: Pull the pin A: Aim the extinguisher hose at the base of the fire S: Squeeze the lever S: Sweep from side to side
+P: Pull the pin A: Aim the extinguisher hose at the base of the fire S: Squeeze the lever S: Sweep from side to side back to top

 Emergency or Urgent Medical Situations